meubleancien/meubleancien.github.io/README.md

 # meubleancien
 Find here some topics I am interested in, as I think they can have a real impact on many problems we face nowadays (or because they are just really fun to investigate).
+This also serves as a refs/ideas reminder for me.

 ## Economics